ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Analysis

 \subsection{Players' Advantages and Disadvantages}

 In the game setting, players differ in terms of their incomes and demands, which determine their advantages and disadvantages in the game.

 The allocation rule dictates that the highest bidder wins, with priority given to players with lower demands in case of a tie.
-Therefore, in terms of monetary advantage, the hierarchy is Eric = David > Cindy > Bob > Alex.
-Meanwhile, in terms of demand advantage, the order is Alex > Bob > Cindy > David > Eric.
-Depending on the varying availability of resources, these advantages and disadvantages will be dynamically adjusted.
+Therefore, in terms of monetary advantage, the hierarchy is Eric = David $>$ Cindy $>$ Bob $>$ Alex.
+While in terms of demand advantage, the order is Alex $>$ Bob $>$ Cindy $>$ David $>$ Eric.
+Depending on the varying availability of resources, player's advantages and disadvantages will be dynamically adjusted.

-Through comparative experiments in groups 1-3, we observed significantly higher survival rates for Cindy, David, and Eric compared to Alex and Bob.
+Through comparative experiments in setting 1-3, we observed significantly higher survival rates for Cindy, David, and Eric compared to Alex and Bob.
 Specifically, in experimental setting 1, the survival rate for Alex and Bob is only 0.10.
 This suggests that in settings without personalized characteristics, money plays a crucial role in survival.
 It's important to note that David and Eric have similar salaries, but David's daily demand is lower than Eric's.
 Considering tiebreaker conditions and the probability of resources meeting demand under low resource abundance, a player with low demand has an advantage over those with high demand.

 This experiment involved repeatable experiments to draw significant conclusions.
-This underscores the importance of using our framework for game theory exploration, as it allows us to utilize LLM Agents for batch experiments, providing an empirical perspective to validate or challenge theories in game theory.
+This underscores the importance of using our framework for game theory exploration, as it allows researchers to utilize LLM Agents for batch experiments, providing an empirical perspective to validate or challenge theories in game theory.